komodorio/docs/docs/Learn/Helm.md

 - Specify the repository details - Name, URL, and Clusters to associate this repository with
 - Save the repository

-Test connection: Currently we are checking that the URL is accessible from a publicfrom public network only.
+Test connection: When adding a repo, Komodor verifies that the Repo is accessible from a public network.

 Behind the scenes, the Komodor Agent will install those repositories and will use them to initiate the relevant commands.